Army Clothing Record: What You Need to Know About Your Gear

 History of Army Clothing

-Union soldiers sported navy blue jackets and light blue trousers.
+The Civil War brought changes, with Union soldiers in navy blue jackets and light blue trousers.

-They introduced the Army Green uniform, affectionately known as “Army Greens.”
-It took a couple of years before you could actually buy one at the Quartermaster store.
+In 1954, the Army introduced the Army Green uniform, popularly known as “Army Greens.”
+It took a few years before soldiers could purchase them at the Quartermaster store.

 Understanding the Army Clothing Record